philipturner/apm-roadmap/Documentation/Near-Term Experiments.md

 # Near-Term Experiments

-Philip’s next project (“Phase 0”) is to materialize an improved version of “Fast low-noise transimpedance amplifier” (Schmid et al., [arxiv.org/abs/2007.00615](https://arxiv.org/abs/2007.00615)).
+Philip’s next project (“Phase 0”) is to materialize an improved version of “Fast low-noise transimpedance amplifier” ([arxiv.org/abs/2007.00615](https://arxiv.org/abs/2007.00615)).
 It will remove the need for dangerous high voltage electronics and use a 300 MΩ feedback resistor.
 The project also requires careful consideration of PCBs with ADC/DAC chips, compensation capacitors for capacitive displacement sensing, and power filter feedback loops.
 It will be a challenging, but important, demonstration of control over external EMI and strong coupling between analog components.
 Assembly will rely entirely on hand soldering, making the lab setup minimal and convenient.

 Phases I&ndash;III have extreme barriers to entry.